 I’ve been seeing Dr. G for about 3 years and she is, without a doubt, the best doctor I have ever had.
-I immediately liked her on at first appointment, and after many visits she has become more than my doctor, she is a trusted friend.
+I immediately liked her at my first appointment, and after many visits, she has become more than my doctor, she is a trusted friend.

 By contrast, my previous doctor, though obviously competent and mildly pleasant, was largely aloof, and I never really felt a connection with him.
 I cannot imagine having a conversation with him like I knew I was going to have with Dr. G.

 Despite a lingering reticence, I knew I needed to come clean.
 Anything less than total honesty with myself, my family, and my doctor would only prove that I wasn’t truly serious about making a break from my wayward past.